MNS antigen system: Other MNS antigens

 The other 41 identified antigens in the MNS group are low incidence, such as He (0.8% of the population) or high incidence, such as EN^{a} (>99.9% of the population).

 MNS glycoproteins and genes

 Antigens of the MNS system are located on one of two glycoproteins: glycophorin A (GPA, CD235A) and glycophorin B (GPB, CD235B).
 Each glycoprotein crosses the membrane once and has an external N-terminal domain (varying in length from 44 amino acids for GPB to 72 amino acids in length for GPA) as well as a C-terminal cytosolic domain (GPB, 8 amino acids in length; GPA, 36 amino acids in length).

+Clinical diagnostic

+Clinical testing in patient care for MNS antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect MNS antigens expression on the red cell membrane.

 MNS antibodies

 Interpretation of antibody panel to detect patient antibodies towards the most relevant human blood group systems, including MNS.